sanglantes/mean-chess/README.md

 # meanChess
 Discrete, dishonourable, and semi-automatic Lichess cheat engine.
-Especially optimized for blitz and bullet games. <b>Application currently suffers from a critical bug where it suddenly stops</b>.
+Especially optimized for blitz and bullet games. <b>Application currently suffers from a critical bug where it suddenly stops in Firefox</b>.

 ## Install
 * The code in `meanChess.js` is a Tampermonkey userscript.